swtv-kaist/cs458-spring23/clang-api/README.md

 ### ```Stmt* getBody()```
 _________
 Obtains the body of a given statement.
 Can be applied to loops and functions.

-Usage:
+Example:
 ```C++
 bool VisitStmt(Stmt *stmt) {
         if (isa<ForStmt>(stmt)){